 Occupations Affected By B&W

-Since B&W boilers were used in a variety of settings, numerous workers with different types of occupations were affected.
-The following are among just the few of over 2,000 occupations that were affected by asbestos via B&W products:
+Since B&W boilers were used in a variety of settings, numerous types of workers were exposed to asbestos and affected.
+The following are among just a few of over 2,000 occupations that were affected by asbestos via B&W products:

 - Vessel builders